Experts to assess Total gas leak as weather improves

 Total said the gas leak was costing it $2.5 million a day.

-Another, more expensive option being pursued in parallel is to dig two relief wells to the source of the gas at 4,000 metres depth, far below the sea bed.
+Another, more expensive option being pursued in parallel is to dig two relief wells to the source of the gas at 4,000 meters depth, far below the sea bed.

 Experts have said that can take up to six months to complete, and Total says it will push up daily costs to $3 million.